Base Number of Pages

 Our Responsive Custom Designs fall under the Premium Plan type.
 Each Custom Design is created from scratch to best suit your property and your individual needs and tastes within the constraints of the Google guidelines for a quality responsive design.
 The Custom Design will sit on top of our “Core” code base that has been developed to meet Google’s guidelines.
 This “Core” code is part of any design developed by Acorn IS.

 All our Responsive Web Designs are built on a “Core” set of code.
 You can think of our “Core” code in relation to the engine in your car.
 Acorn Internet Services has invested 100’s of hours of R&D (Research and Development) into this “Core” code to make sure it follows Google’s Guidelines for Schema, Mobile, SEO, Speed and Usability.
 The Layout, or Theme (the Look and Feel) of the site sits on top of the “Core” code.
 You can think of the Layout or Theme as the body of your car.
-We have a variety of Existing Themes to choose from as part of our Basic and Standard Plans.
+We have a variety of Existing Themes to choose from as part of our Standard Plan.
 We can also take an Existing Theme and alter it to your specifications as part of our Deluxe Plan.
 Finally, we can create a totally Custom Design as per your specifications, still using our “Core” code, but have a one-of-a-kind-look-and-feel as part of our Premium Plan.

 SEO stands for Search Engine Optimization.
 We will not build a Responsive Web Design without On-Page SEO as per Google’s SEO Guidelines.
 On-Page SEO includes: Titles, Descriptions, Corresponding Text provided by the client and modified by our Technical Editors, Header Tags and Internal Links per each marketed page.
 If you are unsure about what SEO really is, and why it’s required by Google to be included in your Responsive Web Design, we invite you to watch the most recent Quarterly SEO recorded webinar to learn more.
 You may request access to this recorded webinar by emailing firstname.lastname@example.org